-Transport: Rail Services Overview of Lead The Department for Transport has overarching strategic and Organisations financial responsibilities for railways and awards the franchises for passenger rail services.
+Transport: Rail Servi ces Overview of Lead Organisations The Department for Transport has overarching strategic and financial responsibilities for railways and awards the franchises for passenger rail services.
 Network Rail is responsible for maintenance and investment in track, signalling systems, bridges and tunnels.
 Train Operating Companies run passenger train services and lease and manage stations from Network Rail.
-Main Sources of London and South Coast Rail Corridor Study 2017 Information Regional Planning Assessment (DfT) Sussex Area Route Study 2015 • East Sussex Rail Strategy and Action Plan 2013 Sussex Route Utilisation Strategy 2010.
-Existing and In terms of passenger train services, the District is well-served Planned Provision by main line services to London Victoria, via Gatwick Airport, and East Coastway services to Ashford International, Brighton, Eastbourne, Ore and Seaford.
+Main Sources of Information London and South Coast Rail Corridor Study 2017 Regional Planning Assessment (DfT) Sussex Area Route Study 2015 East Sussex Rail Strategy and Action Plan 2013 Sussex Route Utilisation Strategy 2010.
+Existing and Planned Provision In terms of passenger train services, the district is well-served by main line services to London Victoria, via Gatwick Airport, and East Coastway services to Ashford International, Brighton, Eastbourne, Ore and Seaford.
 Rail services to London and Ashford International offer access to the High Speed 1, which links London St Pancras to Paris and Brussels.
-There are no significant improvements planned for the rail system within the District.
+There are no significant improvements planned for the rail system within the district.
 However, commuters using the Brighton Main Line will benefit from increased peak hour capacity through the introduction of longer trains and alleviating identified infrastructure bottlenecks around East Croydon.
-The Thameslink project is a government funded programme of works to increase capacity through London Bridge and is anticipated to be completed by 2020.
+The Thameslink project is a government funded programme of works to increase capacity through London Bridge and is anticipated to be completed in 2020.
 The Thameslink project will accommodate an additional 16,900 Sussex passengers during the morning peak hour and offers the potential for introducing direct train services between Eastbourne, London St Pancras and Bedford.
 The District Council and ESCC are continuing to lobby for the reinstatement of the former Lewes-Uckfield railway line, whilst acknowledging that there is not a strong business case for this key piece of rail infrastructure under current funding and major scheme appraisal arrangements.
 In terms of freight movement, Newhaven receives aggregates traffic and transports ash from the Veolia Energy Recovery Facility for re-use in areas around London.
+Funding Sources The rail network is funded primarily by the Department for Transport through franchise agreements with the Train